material-components/material-components-ios/howto/tutorial/README.md

 ## 6. Add a button to the app bar:
 MDC's collections component has a beautiful, out-of-the-box animation when you toggle isEditing.
 Let's put a button in the app bar that does just that.

-First, write the function the button will call:
+First, write the function the button will call when tapped:

 ~~~Swift
 class ViewController: MDCCollectionViewController {